Ibrahim Sissoko (footballer, born 1991)

 Ibrahim Sissoko (born 29 November 1991) is an Ivorian professional footballer who plays as a winger.
 He represented the Ivory Coast U20s in the 2011 Toulon Tournament.
+He is the brother of former Malian player Mohamed Sissoko.

 Club career

 VfL Wolfsburg

 Sissoko joined German side VfL Wolfsburg from Académica de Coimbra of the Portuguese Primeira Liga in January 2012 for a transfer fee of €1.5 million, after Wolfsburg activated his release clause.

 Loan to Panathinaikos

 Sissoko was not considered a first team regular at Wolfsburg and in July 2012 he was loaned out to the Greek side Panathinaikos for a year in order to "gain some match practice at a top club", as Wolfsburg manager Felix Magath said.

 Loan to Saint-Étienne

 Sissoko joined French side Saint-Étienne in July 2013 for a year on loan.

 Eskişehirspor

 On 26 August 2014, Sissoko signed a three-year contract with Eskişehirspor.

 Doxa Katokopias

 On 7 June 2017, Doxa Katokopias announced the signing of Sissoko.